Social Security and Weddings: What Paperwork Do Newlyweds Need To Complete?

 You’ll be required to provide a marriage document as well as a U.S. driver’s license, a state-issued non-driver’s identification card or a U.S. passport.

-If you have questions about what documents you need to change your name and apply for a replacement card, visit the SSA’s Social Security Number and Card page, located here, or call 800-772-1213 (or 800-325-0778 if you’re deaf or hard of hearing).
+If you have questions about what documents you need to change your name and apply for a replacement card, visit the SSA’s Social Security Number and Card page or call 1-800-772-1213 (or 1-800-325-0778 if you’re deaf or hard of hearing).

 Once you complete your application online or in person, your replacement Social Security card will be mailed to your address.